John Niland (American football): Dallas Cowboys

-Niland is a member of the Cowboys All-Time Team.
+In 1972, the Associated Press and Pro Football Weekly again named Niland a first-team All-Pro, and the NEA and Pro Football Writers named him second-team All-Pro.
+He was selected to the Pro Bowl for a fifth consecutive season.
+The Cowboys were 10–4 that season, losing the NFC Championship game, 26–3.
+He was selected to play in the Pro Bowl for a sixth consecutive season the following year, and was named first-team All-NFC by the Associated Press, UPI, and The Sporting News.
+The Cowboys again reached the NFC Championship game, losing 27–10.

 Philadelphia Eagles

 On September 14, 1975, he was traded to the Philadelphia Eagles in exchange for a third round draft choice (No. 62-Tony Hill).

 In 1975, he started 13 games at left guard after missing the season opener with a hamstring injury.
 The next year, he tore ligaments in his left knee during a training camp practice and was placed on the injured reserve list.

-Personal life
+Personal life and death

 Niland served military duty at Fort Hood.

 While still playing for the Cowboys, Niland was: involved with a land-development company, a bank vice president, a television and radio personality, a spokesman for Pepsi Cola, and a regular banquet speaker.
 His offseason income came to equal the salary paid by the Cowboys.

-He served 11 months in federal prison camp in 1988-89 after being found guilty of submitting a false financial statement to obtain a loan.
+He served 11 months in federal prison camp in 1988–1989 after being found guilty of submitting a false financial statement to obtain a loan.
 He had been introduced to cocaine and a fast lifestyle in 1972, and the use of amphetamines was regularly around him.
 Just a year earlier (1971), he spoke in a New York Times interview on the benefits of training rules and behavioral restrictions on players; even stating that any teenage boy's interest being directed towards sports could help in leading them away from drug use.
 Added to the pressure to perform at a high level for the Cowboys, his personal and financial life diverted in a negative direction, and by the 1980s Niland faced indictments on criminal charges and filed for bankruptcy.

 After his release, Niland put that life behind him, and focused on his Christian faith.
 He worked as vice president of sales for the Arrow Magnolia Chemical Company.
 He later worked for a concrete company.

+Niland died in McKinney, Texas, on August 15, 2026, at the age of 82.
+His family expressed their intention to donate Niland's brain to the Boston University CTE Center for study.